TheSeaGiraffe/jhu_data_science_spec-data_cleaning_project/CodeBook.md

 design matrix and the activity labels.
 You can see that this is done at the end of each iteration of the main loop.

+### Combining training and test sets

+At this point we should have data frames for both the training and test set.
+The next step is to combine them into a single data set which is done using the `bind_rows` `tidyverse` function rather than the user-defined functions we've been using up to this point.
+We also convert the `subject_id` and `activities` columns in the combined data set to factors in preparation for future analysis.

+### Summarizing the data by subject and activity

+The final step is to take the mean of each measurement by subject and activity.
+This is easily accomplished using the `tidyverse` `group_by` and `summarize_all` functions as can be seen in the last line of the data wrangling section of the code before the clean up section.

 ## Variable descriptions